-In addition, since the date of our last annual meeting, we have engaged in shareholder outreach to solicit input from our institutional shareholders on a variety of matters including our compensation of executive officers as described under "Corporate Governance- Shareholder Engagement."
+In addition, we previously have engaged in shareholder outreach to solicit input from our institutional shareholders on a variety of matters including our compensation of executive officers as described under "Corporate Governance-Shareholder Engagement."
 Based in part on the findings of this outreach effort, we believe our executive officer compensation approach is in line with the expectations of the majority of our institutional shareholders.
 In addition, in response to the request of our institutional holders, we have granted equity incentive awards that incorporate performance metrics as an element of such awards and have provided disclosure regarding such equity incentive awards in this proxy statement to provide transparency regarding our intentions in the terms, incentive structure and tenor of award grants.
 We believe that this approach, taken together with the basis on which we determine compensation of our executive officers, as described under "Executive Compensation-Compensation Discussion & Analysis," is consistent with the feedback we have received from our institutional shareholders.